 Thyroid Eye Disease Symptoms and Signs

-Thyroid Eye Disease (TED) is an ongoing condition that can get worse over time if it is left untreated.
-Treating Thyroid Eye Disease early can help you avoid serious eye damage.
+Thyroid Eye Disease (TED) is an ongoing condition that can get worse over time if left untreated.
+Treating TED early can help you avoid serious eye damage

 Symptoms of Thyroid Eye Disease (TED)